389ds/389ds.github.io/docs/389ds/design/security-audit-log-design.md

 - Track error 19 - account lockout (constraint violation)

 Should we track Root DN (cn=directory manager) failed binds differently?
 Separate stat/report?
+What about replication manager?
+Is this detectable in code?

 ### Authorization